philipmorrisintl/GOBench/README.md

 implemented by Andreas Gavana, Andrew Nelson and scipy contributors and have been forked from SciPy project.

-Results of the benchmarks of sdaopt (using 3 points for numerical derivatives with the local search) available at: https://gist.github.com/sgubianpm/7d55f8d3ba5c9de4e9f0f1ffff1aa6cf
+Previous results of the benchmarks of sdaopt (using 3 points for numerical derivatives gradient computation for the local search) available at: https://gist.github.com/sgubianpm/7d55f8d3ba5c9de4e9f0f1ffff1aa6cf

 Minimum requirements to run the benchmarks is to have scipy installed.